 If your current monthly car payment is too high, one option that may be available to reduce that monthly payment (and possibly even the interest rate) is car loan refinancing.
 Fill out our secure and easy refinance request form online to view and compare quotes.

 One other tip: if you've been turned down for a conventional car loan or if you know your credit is poor and you're worried about qualifying for a car loan, instead of visiting a BHPH dealer, we want you to know that at Auto Credit Express we match applicants with dealers that can offer them their best chances for approved car loans.

-So if you’re ready to establish your auto credit, you can begin now by filling out our online car loans application.
+So if you're ready to establish your auto credit, you can begin now by filling out our online car loan request form.